Most interesting landmarks of Howland Island

-The island is used by numerous sea birds and marine wildlife, it is protected area.
+The island is used by numerous sea birds and marine wildlife, it is a protected area.
 Two marine molluscs – a snail Engina ovata and shell Neothais rugulosa – are found only here.

 The island contains scarce remnants of prehistoric settlement by ancient Melanesians and Polynesians – it might have been inhabited already around 1000 BC.
-Due to the lack of freshwater and scarce natural resources the settlement was abandoned.
+Due to the lack of freshwater and scarce natural resources, the settlement was abandoned.

 One more settlement – Itascatown – was developed by Americans in 1935 and abandoned in 1942.

-Earhart Light – a daytime beacon – was built to provide orientation of the unlucky flight of Amelia Earhart and Fred Noonan in their round-the-world flight in 1937 – their plane did not reach the island.
-The beacon was renewed after the World War II but is abandoned now and in a ruinous state.
+Earhart Light – a daytime beacon – was built to provide an orientation of the unlucky flight of Amelia Earhart and Fred Noonan in their round-the-world flight in 1937 – their plane did not reach the island.
+The beacon was renewed after World War II but is abandoned now and in a ruinous state.

 Described landmarks of Howland Island